 Pushing the boundaries

 The revival of craft beer isn’t lost on us.
 Even while our brewing business has grown, we’ve always stuck by craft’s quality-over-quantity philosophy.

 Indeed, our passion for small-batch brewing led us to build our Theatre of Beers Brewhouse, which esteemed beer writer, Roger Protz did us the honour of opening in 2002.

-It’s here that our brewer Scott, created our current Salem Brew Co range: inspired craft beers naturally flavoured with fruits and spices, not unlike Mr George’s Unique Flavours all those years ago.
-2019 series of beers focuses on British hops with each beer crafted with a single hop variety from across the land.
+It’s here that our brewer Scott, created our Salem Brew Co range: inspired craft beers naturally flavoured with fruits and spices, not unlike Mr George’s Unique Flavours all those years ago.
+2019 series of beers focused on British hops with each beer crafted with a single hop variety from across the land.

 There are many views on what a modern craft brewer means.
 Perhaps breweries of a certain size, brewing according to traditional artisanal methods and using only good-quality natural ingredients – while also reviving, and also experimenting with, different beer styles from throughout the ages.
 Hand on heart, we can say we’ve done our fair share of that – and we’ve done it since 1874!